 Goodwill.
 Goodwill is tested for impairment annually in the fourth fiscal quarter at the reporting unit level unless a change in circumstances indicates that more frequent impairment analysis is required.
 Impairment, if any, is measured based on the estimated fair value of the reporting units with the recorded goodwill.
 Fair value is determined by using the income approach methodology of valuation which utilizes discounted cash flows.
 Significant management judgment is required in the forecasts of future operating results that are used in the discounted cash flow method of valuation.
 In estimating future cash flows, we generally use the financial assumptions in our current budget and our current strategic plan, subject to modification as considered necessary, including sales and expense growth rates and the discount rates we estimate to represent our cost of funds.
-It is possible, however, that the plans and estimates used in future impairment analyses, are lower than the original estimates used to assess the recoverability of goodwill, we could incur impairment charges.
+It is possible, however, that the plans and estimates used may be incorrect.
+If our actual results, or the plans and estimates used in future impairment analyses, are lower than the original estimates used to assess the recoverability of goodwill, we could incur impairment charges.